atari460/qrcodegeneratorreadme/README.md

 This API will encodes your data into a QR code.
 You can pass any url or string into the "data" param.
 The "data" param is the only required field.

-Both GET and POST endpoints are available and work exactly the same.
-Let's look at some examples using GET

 ## Simple Example:
 GET https://simple-qr-code-generator-cheap-and-efficient.p.rapidapi.com/api/v1/?data=https://google.com
 This will return a black and white QR code in png image format.
 Scanning the QR code will take the user to https://google.com